 - monitor the performance of the solar system, comparing predicted and actual output

 - monitor electricity use across circuits

 - compare the cost of electricity bought and sold (fed into the grid)

 Morris says the real savings are with the big energy loads like air conditioning, hot water heating and pool pumps, and this is what the system can monitor accurately.

 He says, "We measure the big stuff and we allow you to optimise when you are using it, timing the use of your energy to get the best rates."

-Solar Analytics dashboard example 3
+CarbonTrack dashboard example

-and data.
-After that the subscription rate kicks in at $6 per month, or $72
+Estimated cost: $999 installed (including GST) with three years' access to the platform and data.
+After that the subscription rate kicks in at $6 per month, or $72 per year.